Kevin-De-Koninck/Clean-Me/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F680 Feature Request"
-about: Suggest an idea for this project
+about: "I have a suggestion!"
 title: ''
-labels: ''
+labels: 'i: enhancement, i: needs triage'
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+E.g. I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.